 New York, NY

-Lorelei Vargas is responsible for administering the agency’s first division dedicated to using a two-generation approach to strengthen programs, leverage existing resources, and build on the assets that are inherent in the children and families of New York City.
+Prior to her current role at Trinity Commons, Lorelei Vargas was the Deputy Commissioner for Child and Family Well-Being at the New York City Administration for Children’s Services.
+There she was responsible for administering the agency’s first division dedicated to using a two-generation approach to strengthen programs, leverage existing resources, and build on the assets that are inherent in the children and families of New York City.
 Vargas also oversees the country’s largest publicly-funded subsidized early care and education system, serving the needs of close to 110,000 children with a budget of close to $1 billion annually, where she has successfully led two-generation reforms, including expanding access, implementing a trauma informed care model across the system, and creating a program that pays for and encourages parents to pursue careers in child care.
 Prior to her current appointment, Vargas served as vice president and chief strategy officer for the non-profit Andrus.
 She holds a Bachelor of Arts degree from Bryn Mawr College and two Master degrees, one in Public Policy and one in Education Administration and Policy, both from the University of Michigan in Ann Arbor, where she was a Woodrow Wilson Fellow.